neskodi/threejs-boilerplate/README.md

 - Optionally adds a grid helper;
 - Lets you add orbit or drag controls;
 - Lets you add dat.gui for dynamically adjusting values on your scene;
-- Automatically exports THREE and scene for use with the three.js inspector Chrome extension.
+- Automatically exports THREE and scene for use with the [Three.js inspector](https://chrome.google.com/webstore/detail/threejs-inspector/dnhjfclbfhcbcdfpjaeacomhbdfjbebi?hl=en) Chrome extension.

 In other words, all the tedious stuff that you are bored of doing every time when starting with a new three.js scene.